Patty Mills' Last-Second Shot Gives Spurs Win vs. LeBron James, Lakers in OT

 The LeBron James-led Los Angeles Lakers are still winless thanks to Patty Mills.

-Los Angeles dropped to 0-3 with James in the fold with a 143-142 loss to the San Antonio Spurs on Monday at Staples Center thanks to Mills' game-winning dagger with seven seconds remaining in overtime.
-The Lakers—who were playing without forward Brandon Ingram and point guard Rajon Rondo because of suspension—had a chance to win at the end, but James' final shot rimmed out.
+Mills' game-winning dagger with seven seconds remaining in overtime came after James missed two free throws and clinched a 143-142 win for the San Antonio Spurs on Monday at Staples Center.
+Los Angeles dropped to 0-3 and was playing without the suspended Brandon Ingram and Rajon Rondo but still had a chance to win until James' final shot rimmed out.

 LaMarcus Aldridge (37 points and 10 rebounds) and DeMar DeRozan (32 points, 14 assists and eight rebounds) spearheaded San Antonio, while Kyle Kuzma countered with 37 points and eight boards for the Purple and Gold.
 James just missed a triple-double with 32 points, 14 assists and eight rebounds.